June 19, 2021

 Registration closes 30 minutes prior to your race start time.
 NO EXCEPTIONS!
 A mandatory racers meeting will convene 10 minutes prior to the start of your race at the starting gate.
 If this is your first time racing you should arrive at the venue 90 minutes prior to your race start time.

-If you Raced the '17, '18, or '19 Challenger, then you know it is a MUST do on your 2020 MTB race calendar.
-Racers enjoy ear to ear smiles over one of the most exciting & fast courses in the Tri-State area.
+We are back for 2021.
+Racers enjoy ear to ear smiles over one of the most exciting & fun courses in the Tri-State area.
 If you haven't raced Challenger...what are you waiting for?
-Registration opens in January.

-Each year we take the time to ride, re-ride, and re-re-ride different trails in both directions to build a fast, fun course that has the 'flow'.
+Each year we take the time to ride, re-ride, and re-re-ride different trails in both directions to build a fast, fun course that has great flow.
 That feeling that makes you smile.
-We pay careful attention to your feedback, take it seriously, and do our best to incorporate it into the following years race.
-Wait till you see what we have in store for 2020!
+We pay careful attention to your feedback, take it seriously, and do our best to incorporate it into the following year's race.
+Wait till you see what we have in store for 2021!

 Wecome Back to the all new Challenger!